JoelChan13/mildew-detector/README.md

 The grayscale model showed better precision and recall across both classes, which led to a higher F1-score.
 Notably, the grayscale model had a better balance between precision and recall for powdery mildew detection, while the RGB model had a higher precision for powdery mildew but lower recall (fewer infected leaves were correctly identified).<br/>
 Notwithstanding this, RGB images contain more detailed color information, which could help in scenarios where color variation is important for classification.
 RGB images provide more information than grayscale because they contain three color channels (red, green, and blue) instead of just one intensity channel.
 In the context of plant disease detection, subtle color differences between healthy and infected leaves may be present, even if they were not strongly leveraged in this particular case.<br/>
 If powdery mildew or other diseases cause slight color changes in leaves (e.g., a change in greenness or spotting), these changes might be better captured using RGB images.
 For example, chlorosis (yellowing of the leaves) might accompany powdery mildew, and an RGB model could potentially detect these subtle shifts in hue.<br/>
-Color data can sometimes help detect features that are not as easily distinguishable based on texture alone.
+Colour data can sometimes help detect features that are not as easily distinguishable based on texture alone.
 For example, other types of leaf diseases or conditions might involve more color-based patterns that the RGB model could learn, whereas a grayscale model would miss out on this information.<br/>

 **Sources:**